 Yes!
 You can use frozen blackberries in muffins.
 Do not defrost them first as they will make your muffins with purple streaks, as well as make them more liquidy.
 Add frozen blackberries to the muffins frozen right from the freezer.

-Like this recipe for Healthy Blackberry Muffins?
-Let me know down below the recipe!
-And give this recipe a star rating.
-I love hearing from you, and it helps others make the recipe too!
+❤️ Like this recipe for healthy blackberry muffins?
+Leave a comment and give this recipe a star rating.
+I love hearing from you, and it helps others make the recipe!

 Equipment